Pauan/Immutable/README.md

 Run the benchmarks with `node build/Benchmark.js`.
 This will take a long time (several minutes, possibly hours).

-Run the tests by using `node build/Test.js`.
+The unit tests are automatically run when using `npm install`, but you can also run them manually by using `node build/Test.js`.